aspenmesh/istio-vet/pkg/vetter/conflictingvirtualservicehost/README.md

 same hostname and at least one of them uses sidecar routing (i.e., not attached to a specific gateway), merging cannot occur.

-Istio requires that each VirtualService uses a unique combination of hostname, gateway, and route.
+Istio requires that each VirtualService uses a unique combination of hostname and route.
 Short hostnames (those that do not contain a '\.') are converted to fully qualified domain names (FQDN) that include the namespace where the VirtualService resource is defined, so short hostnames are allowed to be repeated so long as they are defined in separate namespaces.
 Converting short